schwarzbox/Fct/README.md

 iskey, isval - return {k, v} if key/value in the given table if not return false.

-ztab - create zero table with positive or negative indexes.
+flip - reverse keys and values in given table.

 range - return table with numbers.

-repl - replicate item n-times and return table of items.
+rep - replicate item n-times and return table of items.

-cut - convert string or number to the table.
+split - convert string or number to the table.

 reverse - reverse table and put non number keys at the end.